Moving to Florida Guide ® mobile nav links

 Median home prices in Fort Myers and Naples, which include both single family homes and condos/townhomes, vary greatly considering they are only separated by 42 miles.
 While Fort Myers’ median home price is in the mid-to-upper $300s, the median home price in the Naples area is roughly $200K more.
 See exact median home prices listed further down this page.
 As both cities attract many retirees each year, master-planned communities, which offer a variety of home styles at various price points, remain a popular choice for many.
 The largest and best-selling master-planned community in the greater Fort Myers area is Babcock Ranch.
 In Naples, the top-selling master-planned community is Ave Maria.
 Each of these communities are located east of I-75 where much new growth and expansion in Southwest Florida is taking place.

 In terms of the cost of living between these two cities, Naples is higher, mostly due to the increased cost of housing as the city has a reputation for luxury real estate and high-end properties.
 Dining out in Naples typically costs more as well with its many upscale restaurants and gourmet dining options.
 As for common monthly expenses such as gas, electricity, water, and internet, they are generally similar.
-Overall, Florida’s cost of living comes in at 1.9% above the nation’s average.
+Overall, Florida’s cost of living comes in at 2.4% above the nation’s average for the 3rd quarter of 2024.

 Activities & Things to Do